ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 Base On Lines: **True** (the amount is also based on ‘Christmas discount’ and ‘Easter discount’) <br> Distributed By: **Amount**, Round Scale: **2**

-For the last additional amount from the **Document Amount Referenced Documents** panel, both sales orders are listed.
+For the last additional amount in **Document Amount Referenced Documents**, both orders are listed.

 If the rows in sales order #2 are: